syncfusion-content/asp.netwebforms-docs/aspnet/PivotClient/Relational-Client-Exporting.md

 ## Exporting Customization

-You can add title, description to the exporting document by using title, description properties respectively obtained in the `BeforeExport` event.
+You can add title and description to the exporting document by using the title and description properties respectively obtained in the `BeforeExport` event.
 Similarly, you can enable or disable styling on the exported document by using the `exportWithStyle` property.

 {% highlight html %}